 Jesus response to these people indicates that being right beside him means that you are signing up to be brutally persecuted – just like he was.
 This, of course, will not feel good at all.
 So, carrying out Jesus’ teaching is not an automatic no-brainer.
 Indeed, carrying out Jesus’ teaching will cut the opposite way in which your feelings tell you to go.
 So, in today’s situation, many Catholics think that the Church’s teaching to embrace and serve the refugees is an automatic no-brainer.
 They also think if you don’t embrace this teaching and support the ban you clearly must be a selfish, horrible person.
 As I will outline in this article nothing could be further from the truth.
-These Catholics that think this way remind me of those people who wanted to sit at Jesus’ right hand.
+These Catholics that think this way can be compared to the people that believe sitting at Jesus’ right hand will be somewhat easy.
 They think this because they are primarily guided by their feelings, thus, they tend to be naïve in not fully understanding why the Church teaches what She does.
 In other words, they don’t know what they are signing up for much like those people who wanted to sit at Jesus’ right hand didn’t know that they were signing up for intense persecution.

 Yes, we as Catholics need to serve others and be compassionate and welcome refugees and immigrants.
 However, given the context of the terrorist element, this is not a no-brainer.
 In fact, the reason we need to take in the refugees ultimately is not what people think.
 I will get into the reason why we need to take in refugees later but for now, I think it is helpful to be fully aware of the context of the refugee situation.
 This situation has become more complex given that there is an evil element in terrorists that cunningly use people’s compassion against them.
 Scam artists are always looking for a way to sucker emotional and naïve people so they can get away with their corrupt deeds.
 In almost every area of life, people are always skeptical of potential scams.
 I’m in sales and every time I contact people to solicit my product, they naturally have their alert button on and pose a skeptical response.
 Now, when people react with skepticism they are not saying all salespeople are con artists.
 What they are saying is that because a small minority of salespeople have proven to be manipulative they must naturally treat all salespeople with suspicion.
 Now, there is nothing controversial about being skeptical of emotional appeals from others.
 We do this all the time in our response to clever marketing techniques and to those who approach us for money with some dramatic story.
 This is not controversial because when you become aware of such scams, you naturally will be skeptical.
 Indeed, there are all these stories of people scamming others on gofundme.com because people continuously fall for emotional appeals (read here and here for examples).
 What these stories tell us is that as soon as you think solely based on emotions, then, from a con-artist perspective you might as well have the word “sucker” on your forehead.
 The same holds true with the refugee and terrorist situation.
 However, the reason the Church wants us to accept refugees is not to put the work “sucker” on our forehead, it is to put the word “martyr” on our forehead – much like Jesus and his apostles did.
 Now that we know this, let’s unpack this situation clearly.